NetApp/harvest/docs/configure-rest.md

 ```

 In this template, the `query` field specifies the private CLI command to be used (`system fru-check show`).
 The `counters` field maps the output of the private CLI command to the fields of the `fru_check` object.
-To identify the ONTAP counter names (the left side of the '=>' symbol in the template, such as `fru_name`), you can use establish an SSH connection to your ONTAP cluster.
+To identify the ONTAP counter names (the left side of the '=>' symbol in the template, such as `fru_name`), you can establish an SSH connection to your ONTAP cluster.
 Once connected, leverage ONTAP's command completion functionality to reveal the counter names.
 For instance, you can type `system fru-check show -fields`, then press the '?' key.
 This will display a list of ONTAP field names, as demonstrated below.

 ```
 cluster-01::> system fru-check show -fields ?